LaunchCodeEducation/java-web-development/src/chapters/auth/user-model.rst

 Creating a ``User`` Model
 =========================

 The next few sections walk through the steps necessary to enable simple authentication in the ``coding-events`` app.
+Along the way, we will use some advanced concepts that you haven't fully learned.
+That's okay.
+We don't expect you to understand every detail the next few sections.
+However, you do need to understand the purpose of each step in enabling authentication.

 .. admonition:: Note